r-spatialecology/onpoint/README.md

 ### Summary functions

-Currently, `onpoint` provides two second-order summary functions, namely Besag’s L-function centered to zero and the O-ring statistic.
+Currently, `onpoint` provides three second-order summary functions, namely Besag’s L-function centered to zero and the O-ring statistic and a fast estimation of the pair-correlation function.

 Centering Besag’s L-function to zero has the advantage of an easier interpretation and plotting (Haase 1995).
 The function